International Trademark Infringement: Everything You Need to Know

 There are several benefits to registering your intellectual property.
 For example, even though copyright registration is not required in the majority of countries, registration will provide you with proof of ownership, which can be valuable in a court case.

 The United States has developed relationships with other countries for the express purpose of protecting intellectual property rights.
 With these relationships in place, each country recognizes the IP rights of the other's citizens.
 However, because the US has not been able to establish this sort of relationship with every country in the world, it's important to learn which countries will automatically recognize your IP rights and which won't.

 If a company believes that a trademark — which can be a phrase, word, or symbol — would help improve the value of their brand in another country, they should consider registering their trademark to protect their rights and to reduce the risk of international trademark infringement.
 Companies must be able to control their brand globally so that their valuable intellectual property isn't used without their approval.

 Before you attempt to register a trademark outside of the United States, you need to understand every country's individual trademark regulations.
 After you've registered your trademark in your home country, you should consider registering in every country that may be important to your business.
 To register a trademark internationally, you should consider hiring a patent attorney for assistance.
 You could also apply for a Community Trademark (CTM).
 With a CTM, you'll will be able to use one application and pay one fee to register in every country in the European Union.

 If you need help with understanding international trademark infringement, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.